giovannibriones/osticket-prereqs/README.md

 </p>

-<h1>osTicket - Prerequisites, Setup, and Installation</h1>
+<h1>osTicket - Prerequisites and Installation</h1>
-This guide details the necessary requirements and steps for installing osTicket, an open-source help desk ticketing system.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>